 The Port of Pasco operates using one fund.
 All of the Port's operations are accounted for in the General Fund.
-Special restricted funds are as follows: the Passenger Facilities Charge fund, the TCA Customs share fund, Customer deposits and the Self Insurance fund.
+Special restricted funds are as follows: the Passenger Facilities Charge fund, Customer Facility Charges, and a reserve fund for the 2014 revenue bond.